Recognizing Early Signs of Substance Use in Teens

 Importance of Support in Addressing Substance Use

-When we address substance use after seeing early signs, we can put a stop to behaviors that will have a profound impact on our teen’s life.
+When we address drug use after seeing early signs, we can put a stop to behaviors that will have a profound impact on our teen’s life.
 As a result, we can help our teens save themselves before they find themselves in a position where they wish someone has supported them to make a change as a teen.

 Substance use and addiction are common in teens.
 However, Tony Hoffman knows how much substance use can derail a teen’s life.
 Tony took years and years to rebuild his life, but your teen does not have to.
 As parents, you can make a difference in your teen’s life.
 You can open up communication when you recognize the subtle signs of substance use and help them to make better choices for themselves moving forward in their lives.
 If you are interested in learning more about Tony Hoffman, his story, or how he can help your teen by encouraging them to make a change now, call today at (559) 392-8897 and speak with Tony.